-The appointment of a consultant for a service (or series of related services) for any value must be approved by a senior manager within the relevant Department, in line with the table below, before any engagement process is commenced.
-The request form is accessed from the Corporate Procurement Service page on the intranet.
+The appointment of a consultant for a service (or series of related services) for any value must be approved by the appropriate Director before any engagement process is commenced.
+The template form that should be used to make the approved request is available on the intranet.